tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 * Make sure that obstacle detection is set to either `Hybrid` or `Raycast` in the :ref:`Traffic config <trafficDetectObstacleMode>`.
 * Ensure that `Advanced avoidance` is enabled in the :ref:`Collision config <trafficCollisionConfig>`.
-* Add components from the example below, depending on the type of obstacle.
+* Add components to the obstacle object from the example below, depending on the type of obstacle.

 Player Character
 ~~~~~~~~~~~~